zohaibshahzadkhan/Portfolio/Readme.md

     * <b>Story:</b> As a recruiter, I want to easily navigate through the candidate profolio site to learn the candidate's background, work experiences, and achievements so that I can assess their suitability for the position.

+    * As a recruiter, I want to hear candidate introduction on the landing page so that I can understand more about candidates interest if they aligned with company goals.

 2. As a Potential Client:

     * <b>Story:</b> As a potential client, I want to view social media networks like LinkedIn profile and Medium posts that shows candidate's pofile and projects to evalute their expertise and findout if they align with my project requirements.